Ors9/Linked-List-programs-in-Java/README.md

 The `IntListTwo` class represents a doubly linked list of integers.
 It provides methods to manipulate the list, such as adding elements to the end, converting the list to a string, and checking for a valid path within the list.

-Each class includes detailed Javadoc comments explaining the purpose of the class and each of its methods.

 Feel free to explore the code and learn from it!